Choosing the right delivery software can be difficult. Explore the top tips you should consider when choosing restaurant delivery software!

 2. They are not focused on restaurant delivery

 Many delivery solutions cater to different industries including retail & cannabis.
-They attempt to enter the restaurant industry because it is estimated that online food delivery revenue will reach US$0.91tn this year, which will give them a high return on investment.
+They attempt to enter the restaurant industry because it is estimated that online food delivery revenue will reach $0.91tn this year, which will give them a high return on investment.

 If they’re not focused on restaurant food delivery, you’ll be back to square one within the year.